Connecting to Triton

 as shown above and in SSH.
 You probably won’t have

-time to finish this, but you can resume later.
-Customize it to
+time to finish this in a live course, but you can resume later.

-The “solution” is listed in the linked documents.
+The “solution” is listed on the linked page.

 See also